 2. Does your medical school and/or institution have a stated goal of carbon neutrality by 2050?
 4 The medical school is already carbon neutral.
 3 Yes, there is a stated carbon neutrality goal and the medical school has a well-defined and adequate plan in place to achieve this goal.
 2 Yes, there is a stated carbon neutrality goal, but the medical school has not created a plan to reach that goal or the plan is inadequate.
 1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.
 0 There is no stated goal for reduction of CO2 emissions.
-There is currently work underway to see how the university can become carbon neutral by 2050.
-There is a climate change strategy present. https://le.ac.uk/about/making-a-difference/sdgs
+UAMS does not have a stated goal of carbon neutrality by 2050.

 3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+Yes medical school buildings are 100% powered by renewable energy Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.